 Install Inshot Video to MP3 converter

 VidSoftLap Video Converter has a pretty and smooth user interface that is filled with features.
-Of course, as the post title suggests, it can convert videos between different formats like MP4, FLV, MPEG-1,2, MOV, MKV, WMV, AVI, VOB, 3GP, etc., right in your Android device.
-Other than that, you will also be provided with some other useful tools that can do various things like cutting, trimming, add slow motion effect, extract audio from video (useful when you want to extract a soundtrack from your favorite video), reverse video effect, etc.
+Of course, as the title suggests, it can convert videos between different formats like MP4, FLV, MPEG-1,2, MOV, MKV, WMV, AVI, VOB, 3GP, etc, right on your Android device.
+Other than that, you will also be provided with some other useful tools that can do various things like, trimming, add slow-motion effects, extract audio from video (useful when you want to extract soundtrack from your favorite video), reverse video effect, etc.